bunnykek/bunnykek/README.md

 ### Hello

 - I am a B.Tech(IT) final year student from NITRR.
-- I love automation and can code with C++, Python, JavaScript for now.
+- I love automation and can code with C++, Python, Go and JavaScript for now.
 - I am interested in applied ML and Computer vision.
 - Check out my projects.